UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 ### a note on windows

-after editing the AutomationTool and UnrealBuildTool files, these support programs will need to be rebuilt.  on Mac and Linux, they are always done at the start of any packaging process.
+after editing the AutomationTool and UnrealBuildTool files, these support programs will need to be rebuilt.  on Mac and Linux, they are always rebuilt at the start of any packaging process.

 windows needs some help.